skupperproject/refdog/terminology.md

 ### Application

-An application (a *distributed* application) is a set of components that work together to do something useful.
-Examples are applications built with database-backed, service-oriented, or microservices architectures.
+An application is a set of components that work together to do something useful.
+A *distributed* application has components that can be deployed as separate processes on different machines.
+Distributed applications are often built with a multi-tier, service-oriented, or microservices architecture.

 Because the application is broken up into isolated components, the components need a way to communicate and coordinate.

 Skupper networks are designed to enable this inter-component communication across sites.
-Skupper networks usually host a single application.
+A Skupper network usually hosts a single application.

 ### Component

-A component is a logical element of the application.
+A component is a logical part of the application.
 It has a role (a set of responsibilities) in achieving the goals of the application.

 Components typically have network interfaces so other components can